Updated on: 11/20/2019

 Summer Brings More Temptation To Try Intoxicants

 It’s no secret that underage drinking peaks in the summer.
 Less supervision and structure, especially at night, means it’s easy for teenagers to party without their parents around.
 Teens who are leaving for college may take the opportunity to drink with friends before going their separate ways.
 Others who are returning from their first few years away at college may have already been introduced to alcohol.

 The summer months also mean that teenage drug use peak.
 Teens are more likely to try marijuana, hallucinogens, and inhalants during the summer, and drug abuse among teens peaks in June and July.

-What Parents Need To Know About Teenage Drivers
+What Parents Need To Know About Teenage Driver Laws In Washington State

 As a parent, it’s your responsibility to talk to your teenager about how to drive safely.
 It’s also up to you to make sure that you understand your legal rights and responsibilities before letting your teenager use your family vehicle or adding them to your car insurance.

 Davis Law Group has released a booklet for the parents of teenaged drivers designed to provide helpful information about teen driver accidents and the financial issues that can result from them.
 You can order that booklet for free through our Washington Accident Books™ program.
 The booklet is the perfect size to keep in your car’s glove box, and it contains all the information you need to make decisions as a parent to a teenager.